Qualifying for an Absentee Ballot

 Once the application is received, states have a process for verifying that the application did indeed come from the intended voter; only after verification are ballots mailed to that voter.
 The timelines for delivering blank ballots to voters vary, with some states beginning the process 45 days (or more) before an election, and others delivering blank ballots within a month before the election.

-Note: This section does not apply to the eight states that send ballots to all eligible voters because an application is not required: California, Colorado, Hawaii, Nevada, Oregon, Utah, Vermont (general elections only) and Washington.
+Note: This section does not apply to the states that send ballots to all eligible voters because an application is not required.

 How Can Voters Request an Absentee Ballot?